travelpayouts/slate/source/includes/_dataapiv2.md

 Parameter | Default | Description
 --------- | ------- | -----------
-currency | RUB | The airline ticket’s currency. origin | - | The point of departure.
+currency | RUB | The airline ticket’s currency. origin | MOW | The point of departure.
 The IATA city code or the country code.
 The length - from 2 to 3 symbols. destination | - | The point of destination.
 The IATA city code or the country code.
-The length - from 2 to 3 symbols. beginning_of_period | - | The beginning of the period, within which the dates of departure fall (in the YYYY-MM-DD format, for example, 2016-05-01).
+The length - from 2 to 3 symbols. beginning_of_period | - | The beginning of the period, within which the dates of departure fall (in the YYYY-MM-DD format, for example, 2021-05-01).
 Must be specified if **period_type** is equal to a month. period_type | - | The period for which the tickets have been found (the required parameter): **year** — for the whole time, **month** — for a month. one_way | false | **true** - one way, **false** - back-to-back. page | 1 | A page number.